mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

    />
   ```

-### ✅ Remove `withMobileDialog` component
+### Remove `withMobileDialog` component

 - Remove the `withMobileDialog` higher-order component.
   The hook API allows a simpler and more flexible solution:

-  :::success
+  :::warning
-  ✅ This is handled in the [preset-safe codemod](#preset-safe) by applying hard-coded function to prevent application crash, further fixes are required.
+  This is handled in the [preset-safe codemod](#preset-safe) by applying hard-coded function to prevent application crash, but further fixes are required.
   :::

   ```diff